 From our perspective, Workday’s vision is resonating better with customers.
-However, Oracle has a far more robust SaaS solution outside of just FI and HCM, although Workday has plans to continue to develop and expand its offerings.
+However, Oracle has a far more robust SaaS solution outside of just Oracle Cloud Financials and Oracle HCM, although Workday has plans to continue to develop and expand its offerings.
 It appears that customers who value a more complete offering are selecting Oracle, while customers valuing a more transformative solution are choosing Workday.

 Oracle v.
 Workday Product Performance

 Even if a vendor has a great company vision, what matters most is if the solutions actually work and perform as expected.
 Part of this includes the ease, time, and cost of implementing the solution.